 - 1. Risks to subjects are minimized by using procedures which are consistent with sound research design and which do not unnecessarily expose subjects to risk, and whenever appropriate, by using procedures already being performed on the subjects for diagnostic or treatment purpose. - 2.
 Risks to subjects are reasonable in relation to anticipated benefits, if any, to subjects, and in relation to the importance of the knowledge that may be expected to result.
-In evaluating risks and benefits, the IRB will determine the level of risk of the research, (e.g., minimal, greater than minimal).
+In evaluating risks and benefits, the IRB will determine the

+- level of risk of the research, (e.g., minimal, greater than minimal).
 The IRB will consider only those risks and benefits that may result from the research as distinguished from risks and benefits of therapies that subjects would receive even if not participating in the research.
 The IRB will not consider possible long-range effects of applying knowledge gained in the research (for example, the possible effects of the research on public policy) as among those research risks that fall within the purview of its responsibility. - 3.
 Selection of subjects is equitable.
 In making this assessment, the IRB will take into account the purposes of the research, the setting in which the research will be conducted, and the population from which subjects will be recruited.
 The IRB will be particularly cognizant of the special problems of research involving vulnerable populations, such as children, pregnant women, mentally disabled persons, or economically or educationally disadvantaged persons.

-- 4. Informed consent will be sought from each prospective subject or the subject's legally authorized representative, in accordance with, and to the extent required by federal and applicable state and local regulations. - 5.
+VA policy does not currently permit research involving pregnant women or fetuses. - 4.
+Informed consent will be sought from each prospective subject or the subject's legally authorized representative, in accordance with, and to the extent required by federal and applicable state and local regulations. - 5.
 Informed consent will be appropriately documented, in accordance with, and to the extent required by federal and applicable state and local regulations. - 6.
 Where appropriate, the research plan makes adequate provision for monitoring the data collected, to ensure the safety of subjects. - 7.
-Where appropriate, there are adequate provisions to protect the privacy of subjects, and to maintain the confidentiality of data.
+Where appropriate, there are adequate provisions to protect the privacy of subjects, and to maintain the confidentiality of data. - 8.
+For studies supported by a commercial entity, the legal, contractual, and institutional risks have been found to be limited based upon review of the agreement between the institution and study sponsor.